xinjianluo/FDN/README.md

 ### Note
-The clustering algorithm on the encrypted images is inspired by [2].
-The authors can refer to this [repository](https://github.com/carlini/privacy/commit/28b8a80924cf3766ab3230b5976388139ddef295) for a different implementation of the clustering step.
+The clustering step on the encrypted images is inspired by [2].
+The reader can also refer to [the repository](https://github.com/carlini/privacy/commit/28b8a80924cf3766ab3230b5976388139ddef295) for a different implementation of the clustering algorithm.

 ## Reference
-[1] [**A Fusion-Denoising Attack on InstaHide with Data Augmentation**](https://arxiv.org/abs/2010.10152), *Xinjian Luo, Xiaokui Xiao, Yuncheng Wu, Juncheng Liu, Beng Chin Ooi*, AAAI 2022.
+[1] [**A Fusion-Denoising Attack on InstaHide with Data Augmentation**](https://arxiv.org/abs/2105.07754), *Xinjian Luo, Xiaokui Xiao, Yuncheng Wu, Juncheng Liu, Beng Chin Ooi*, AAAI 2022.

 [2] [**Is Private Learning Possible with Instance Encoding?**](https://arxiv.org/abs/2011.05315), *Nicholas Carlini, Samuel Deng, Sanjam Garg, Somesh Jha, Saeed Mahloujifar, Mohammad Mahmoody, Shuang Song, Abhradeep Thakurta, Florian Tramer*, SP 2021.